reduxjs/redux/docs/recipes/ImplementingUndoHistory.md

 There is an important gotcha: you need to remember to append `.present` to the current state when you retrieve it.
 You may also check `.past.length` and `.future.length` to determine whether to enable or to disable the Undo and Redo buttons, respectively.

 You might have heard that Redux was influenced by [Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/).
-It shouldn’t come as a surprise that this example is very similar to [elm-undo-redo package](http://package.elm-lang.org/packages/TheSeamau5/elm-undo-redo/2.0.0).
+It shouldn't come as a surprise that this example is very similar to [elm-undo-redo package](http://package.elm-lang.org/packages/TheSeamau5/elm-undo-redo/2.0.0).

 ## Using Redux Undo

-This was all very informative, but can’t we just drop a library and use it instead of implementing `undoable` ourselves?
+This was all very informative, but can't we just drop a library and use it instead of implementing `undoable` ourselves?
 Sure, we can!
 Meet [Redux Undo](https://github.com/omnidan/redux-undo), a library that provides simple Undo and Redo functionality for any part of your Redux tree.

 In this part of the recipe, you will learn how to make the [Todo List example](http://redux.js.org/docs/basics/ExampleTodoList.html) undoable.
 You can find the full source of this recipe in the [`todos-with-undo` example that comes with Redux](https://github.com/reactjs/redux/tree/master/examples/todos-with-undo).